abhikjain360/abhikjain360.github.io/content/2021-02-04-Writing a JSON Parser in Rust: Part 1.md

 }
 ```

 In Rust, enum variants can store inside them another data type, and enums can also very easily be pattern-matched, which can be useful for error handling. `Vec` is just a dynamically-sized array provided by the Rust's standard library.
-The types also have angular brackets (`< >`) after them are using **generics**, similiar to C++'s *templates*.
+The types also have angular brackets (`< >`) after them are using **generics**, similar to C++'s *templates*.

 The `HashMap` type takes in 2 generics, one for the *key* type with which we index and one for *value* type which is the type which is returned.
 In our case we index with a `String`, and get a variant of `Value` enum.